 "Case closed," says Walhydra.

 Whoa, said Jonathan D. Cohen, director of the neuroscience program at Princeton.
 “This is intriguing, but correlation is not causation,” he said.
-“That’s the first thing we learn in science.”
+“That’s the first thing we learn in science.”"Spoil sport!"

 [But the question reminded Dr. Coates] of a headline in The Financial Times: “Icelandic Women to Clean Up Male Mess.”
-The article reported that Iceland had turned to two women to lead banks nationalized during the country’s brush with bankruptcy.
+The article reported that Iceland had turned to two women to lead banks nationalized during the country’s brush with bankruptcy."There you go."

 Women, Dr. Coates explained, have only about 10 percent of the testosterone men have; their judgment is not bollixed by it.
 He said he also suspected that women were less likely to produce excess cortisol.
 So he advised getting “more women and older men on trading floors.”

-“This explains why bubbles and crashes are beyond the control of central banks,” Dr. Coates said, and they should recognize that male traders simply don’t respond rationally to their pricing signals.
+“This explains why bubbles and crashes are beyond the control of central banks,” Dr. Coates said, and they should recognize that male traders simply don’t respond rationally to their pricing signals."You're damn right!
+And about time, too.
+Who's been feeding the kids on handouts from hubby all these centuries?
+Might do us all some good!"

 And maybe they should add more women to the mix, too.